groupdocs-signature/GroupDocs.Signature-Products/content/signature/java/text/xlsx.en.md

 platform_tag: "java"

 ############################# Head ############################
-head_title: "Add Metadata to XLSX Files in Java Applications"
+head_title: "Insert Text Signatures into XLSX Files using Java Apps"
-head_description: "Java metadata processing API to add metadata information to XLSX files.
-Work with metadata standards XMP, EXIF, IPTC, ID3 etc."
+head_description: "Leverage the Java API to insert text signatures into XLSX files.
+Seamlessly process popular document formats including PDF, Word, Excel, Presentations, Images, and ZIP."

 ############################# Header ############################
-title: "Adding Metadata To XLSX In Java"
+title: "Insert Text Signatures into XLSX with Java"
-description: "Add custom metadata properties to a wide range of business documents, images, audio & video file formats using GroupDocs.Signature for Java."
+description: "Easily add custom text signatures to your business documents using GroupDocs.Signature for Java.
+Streamline organizational workflows with signature customization options."
 subtitle: "GroupDocs.Signature for Java"

 header_actions:
   enable: true
   items:
     #  loop
-    - title: "Download Free Trial"
+    - title: "Start Your Free Trial"
       link: "https://releases.groupdocs.com/signature/java/"

 ############################# About ############################
 about:
     enable: true
-    title: "About GroupDocs.Signature for Java API"
+    title: "About the GroupDocs.Signature for Java Solution"
     link: "/signature/java/"
     link_title: "Learn more"
     picture: "about_signature.svg" # 480 X 400
     content: |
-       [GroupDocs.Signature for Java](/signature/java/) is an advanced metadata fields management and manipulation solution to easily view, update, remove, find, compare, exchange and export metadata information from images and document formats without using any external software.
-Add metadata details to Word documents, Excel spreadsheets, PowerPoint presentations, Outlook emails, OneNote, Visio, Project, PDF, AutoCAD, ZIp, Audio and Video file formats along with the support for working with many other metadata processing features.
+       [GroupDocs.Signature for Java](/signature/java/) offers flexible and customizable text signatures to simplify your document management tasks.
+Configure the content and design of text signatures and apply them to any page, enhancing your organization’s document workflow with ease.

 ############################# Steps ############################
 steps: